MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 ### List web services

 Any authenticated user can retrieve a list of web services using the `listServices` function.
-You can use arguments to restrict the list to return a specific web service or all versions of a given web service.
+You can use arguments to restrict the list to return a specific web service or all labeled versions of a given web service.
+Please note that `listServices` returns all label-versioned services, it will only return GUID-versioned services to the user who published the service in order to prevent premature discovery of these 'developmental' services by others.
+[Learn more](#version).

 The `mrsdeploy` function for listing available web services is `listServices`.